Cyber Security Scores Explained

 Since assessing their organization is motivated by wanting to know and understand their own cyber security state, the organization will have the opportunity to improve their score and their cyber security program with recommendations and next steps.

-Want to learn more about improving your cyber security program with the appropriate tools?
-It all starts with measuring and understanding your current state.
+To improve your cyber security program, start with measuring and understanding your current state.